amro-coder/Inducing-Word-Tags/README.md

 The second approach applies the K-means clustering algorithm on Bidirectional Encoder Representations from Transformers (BERT) embeddings to achieve the same objective.
 The performance of these two models is evaluated using different measures.

+Refer to the uploaded report for more details.

 Setup:

 To run this code you can simply make a copy of the uploaded notebook on collab and run the code there.